 Exception: Co-Ed Play - A participant may play on a co-ed team in one sport and another single gender team in the same sport.
 This will be allowed as long as it is not another co-ed team.

-Example: If you play on a Fraternity softball team you can also play on a co-ed softball team.
+Example: If you play on a fraternity softball team, you can also play on a co-ed softball team.
 However, when scheduling games, it is not the Intramural program's responsibility to accommodate those players who choose to play for a co-ed team and single gender team.
-If a player's co-ed team and single gender team is scheduled at the same time on the same day, the player must choose one team to play for at that hour.
+If a player's co-ed team and single gender team are scheduled at the same time on the same day, the player must choose one team with which to play at that hour.
 Playing for two teams at the same hour is not permitted.

 **Even though Faculty, staff, alumni and spouses can play Intramurals at Georgia State, they are not always eligible to compete in extramural tournaments.
 Those guidelines vary each tournament.**